Chase Date: May 10, 2015

 Tornadoes Witnessed: 1

 Severe Risks: SPC Outlooks

-Started off the Sunday thinking the day was maybe shot with the morning convection (which has been the story all year long), but nonetheless I managed to get Bart woken up and on the road to come pick me up in Norman.
-I was carless still, but thought we’d miss tornadoes if we didn’t go.
+It was Sunday morning after a long week of chasing.
+I started off the day thinking perhaps the morning convection had blown the day.
+Nonetheless, I managed to get Bart woken up and on the road to come pick me up in Norman.
+I was without a car, but thought we’d miss tornadoes if we didn’t go.
 Initial target was near Waco.

 Of course we’re chasing

 We were behind the curve all morning.
 Neither of us had anything to eat, so we made a plan to stop in Sanger.
 Bart dropped me off at the Jack in the Box, and then filled his truck up.
 I got food and was ready to go about the time he was done filling the car up.
 Operation “full bellies, full tank” was successful.

 As we headed south towards Texas Motor Speedway on I-35W, we got off at the 114 exit.
 A quick funnel or tornado was observed almost immediately upon arrival.
 The tornado would have been due west of us along TX-114.